Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 resource by using array buffer views, we generally recommend to use large atlases (e.g. 2048x2048px) and then to use exactly one texture per bundle. </span></p>

-<h4>Atlas usage</h4>
+<h4>Atlas usage and Regions</h4>

 <p>Individual textures should be aggregated into texture atlases, where they become subtextures.
-As
+Just as
 all texture resources, the atlas has to be 2<sup>n</sup>-sized on both dimensions, with n being in the range [3,16].
 Width and height dimensions do not have to be equal, e.g. 512px x 256px.
 Subtextures contained within an atlas